DebbyMiressa/DebbyMiressa.github.io/README.md

 - Set up a linter for HTML and CSS.
 - Add descriptive README file to your project.

-- Add 3 files (each one in a separate commit):
+- Add 2 files (each one in a separate commit):
-- A .html file that includes a header with the text "Hello Microverse!".
-Use h1 tag for that.
+- A .html file that includes a toolbar and a headline section.
-- A .css file that includes one class with styles for your header (make it in your favorite color = red).
+- A .css file that includes the stylesheet for the sections in the html file.
-- A test.md file with the text "This file should be ignored by git".
-- Make sure that the last file is actually ignored by git and is not present in your GitHub repository.
+- The node_modules directory is ignored by git, thus not pushed to the repo.
 - Open a pull request and send the pull request link for approval.